-Once the tire has been filled to its optimal air pressure level, remove the pump from the nozzle quickly and carefully.
+Once the tire has been filled to its optimal air pressure level, remove the pump from the nozzle vertically in one smooth motion.
 It is normal to lose a little air in this process.
-Minimize the amount of air released, but do not worry about losing a small amount.
+Minimize the amount of air released, but do not worry about losing a small amount from the bike valve.

 Step 9: Close Presta Valve

-If you have a Presta valve, securely twist the valve back into a closed position.
+If you have a Presta valve, securely twist the valve back into a closed position with your hand.
+Do not strip or overtighten if using pliers.
 You should no longer hear a “hiss” of air being released.

 Step 10: Replace Valve Cap